How to Use OBS Studio: Complete Beginner's Guide to Live Streaming (2026)

 You can adjust this in OBS under Settings > Output.
 If you are experiencing connection drops, try lowering your bitrate slightly.

-While OBS is famous in the gaming community, it is highly effective for business use, particularly for recording online courses, product demos, and webinars.
+While OBS Studio is best known in the gaming community, it is also well suited to business use, particularly for recording online courses, product demos, and webinars.

 - The Virtual Camera: OBS includes a built-in Virtual Camera button.
 Clicking this turns your OBS output into a selectable webcam in Zoom, Google Meet, or Microsoft Teams.
 This allows you to use professional overlays, screen sharing, and multiple camera angles directly in business meetings.

 - Recording locally: When recording content to edit and upload to video hosting platforms later, always record in MKV format (found in Settings > Output > Recording).
-If OBS crashes or your power goes out, an MKV file will save up to the moment of the crash.
-An MP4 file will be completely corrupted.
+If OBS crashes or your power goes out, an MKV file will save up to the moment of the crash, whereas an MP4 file will be completely corrupted (OBS Knowledge Base, 2026).
 OBS can easily remux (convert) the MKV to MP4 later through the File menu.

 OBS Studio vs. Streamlabs Desktop: Which Should You Choose?